sriharikg2003/Machine-Learning/README.md

 # Machine-Learning
-This includes a lot of machine learning projects
+This repo consists of Jupyter notebooks which were used for learning purposes as a part of course taken on Udemy

-These projects were made as a part ofa course taken on Udemy
+Course Instructor : Jose Portila